Entropy675/ETCS/readme.md

 Notice how the above script uses the detached window_events.etcs script targeting the same main window to create a stream, from the event producing pump to the windows own event consuming buffer, which others can subscribe to for a event stream.
 The instance in WindowProvider is currently implemented via GLFW, the first detached script is the first thread of the loader so it's a valid event pump - for programs that are windowed and want input you must detach window_events.etcs first so that the input pump captures the first thread, this is an OS requirement... will not be a limitation within future ETCS kernel.
 Useful place to learn about the thread affinity ordering though, in case it matters to you.

+The best way to think about the ETCS scripting language is as a schema for the structure of your control threads.
+The actual work occurs within the work functions (hence the name), ETCS scripts are called on state transitions via work functions to trigger control flow changes in the event graph.
+Scripts are not general programs: they declare how work functions attach to entities and how control moves on the event graph—bindings, ordering, and streaming links such as Produce -> Consume.
+ETCS scripts are a non-Turing-complete description of the nameable environment under the modules currently loadable on the substrate.
+They are not primarily meant to be written by hand as large control-flow programs.
+They are meant to be assembled by naming fragments, including fragments auto-generated in bulk by causal exhaustion on the ACE build server (Target — see the whitepaper).
+Human authorship sits mainly at the construction layer: which pieces to attach, under which names.
+Boundaries are explicit (export horizon, MirrorBuffer, one content channel).
+The exhaustive resolver that generates the full fragment set is work in progress.

 Copyright (C) 2026 Sibte Kazmi

 This library is free software; you can redistribute it and/or